Collection: Sports Insoles & Orthotics

 wet foot test

-Arch support insoles
+Arch support insoles for flat feet

 If you overpronate this means your foot rolls or flattens in too much as you walk or run.
-Overpronators have flat and need arch support insoles or orthotic insoles for sport which prevent your foot rolling in.
+Overpronators have flat feet and need arch support insoles or orthotic insoles for sport which prevent your foot rolling in.

 Risk of injury increases because as your foot flattens, your lower leg rotates in.
 This causes more stress on your lower leg and eventually overuse injuries.

 Arch support sports insoles work best by controlling the position of your heel as opposed to propping up your arch.
 As a result, the rest of your foot works more efficiently, encouraging correct foot biomechanics.
+Therefore, avoiding flat feet or overpronation.

 The Ultimate Performance Advanced FD3 Support Insole is designed for overpronators.